mathiasertl/structured-tutorials/docs/reference.rst

 .. literalinclude:: /tutorials/test-command/tutorial.yaml
     :language: yaml

-The first part will just create a file (and error out if it wasn't created).
+The first part will just create a file (and error out if it was not created).

 .. structured-tutorial:: test-command/tutorial.yaml